-- 1. Completed Application Form.

-- 2. Documentation and description of a record of a minimum of two (2) years of successful administrative experience in education, or management.

-- 3. Provide two (2) character references.

-- 4. A letter of reference from a supervisor or other person familiar with the applicant's academic ability and professional performance (specific examples of leadership ability and problem- solving skills should be cited). - 5.
-An essay that reconciles personal goals with the objectives of the Ed.D. program as reflected in the OCU Mission Statement and School of Education Conceptual Framework. - 6.
-A complete resume that includes work experience, educational background, professional experience, professional activities, honors received, professional publications or presentations, community service, and other relevant information relating to the applicant's leadership background. - 7.
+- 1. Completed Graduate Application Form. - 2.
+Documentation and description of a record of a minimum of two (2) years of successful administrative experience in education, or management. - 3.
+A letter of reference from a supervisor or other person familiar with the applicant's academic ability and professional performance (specific examples of leadership ability and problem-solving skills should be cited). - 4.
+An essay that reconciles personal goals with the objectives of the Ed.
+S. program as reflected in the OCU Mission Statement and School of Education Conceptual Framework. - 5.
+A complete resume that includes work experience, educational background, professional experience, professional activities, honors received, professional publications or presentations, community service, and other relevant information relating to the applicant's leadership background. - 6.
 Official transcripts from all undergraduate and graduate institutions of study.